 Reflecting on her experience as a Liveaboard Boater, Alice Young, in her role as Gypsy, Roma, Traveller & Boater Team Leader at Julian House, said:

 ‘It is so important to have data which highlights the health inequalities which exist for Liveaboard Boaters.
 Our service is acutely aware of how inequalities impact on a community often described as ‘hidden’.
 Julian House is committed to work with organisations like FFT to ensure the health status of Liveaboards is visible and a priority.’

 Emma Whitcombe, Policy Officer at Friends, Families and Travellers added:

 ‘It’s great to have a report that acknowledges the challenges we experience as Boaters, while reflecting the diversity and resilience of the community.
 There are some very simple steps which health services can take to make things work better for Boaters; even as simple as asking questions and listening to the answers.
 Organisations can find creative ways to get around the systems they have – sharing knowledge between staff is a good way to start, for example having a way for staff to identify that someone accessing your service lives on a boat’.

 About Friends, Families and Travellers (FFT)

-Friends, Families and Travellers is a leading national charity that works on behalf of all Gypsies, Roma and Travellers regardless of ethnicity, culture or background.
+Friends, Families and Travellers is a leading national charity that works to end racism and discrimination against Gypsy, Roma and Traveller people and to protect the right to pursue a nomadic way of life.
 Friends, Families and Travellers is a member of the VCSE Health and Wellbeing Alliance, which is a partnership between voluntary sectors and the health and care system to provide a voice and improve the health and wellbeing for all communities.